Jaydevtest/DevOps_Projects/Git-project/Git.md

 The Git branch can be deleted with the command below:

-git branch -d <branch-name>
+`git branch -d <branch-name>`

 This is not all you can do with branches in Git.
-To learn more type the command Bit branch --help on your terminal.
+To learn more type the command `git branch --help` on your terminal.

 ## Collaboration and Remote Repositories